microsoft/kernel-memory/CONTRIBUTING.md

-# Contributing to Semantic Kernel
+# Contributing to Kernel Memory

-You can contribute to Semantic Memory with issues and pull requests (PRs).
+You can contribute to Kernel Memory with issues and pull requests (PRs).
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing code is greatly appreciated.